Andy19955/DevelopmentPlatforms/README.md

 3. **Set up the database**

    - Create a MySQL database
-   - Import the database schema from the `database.sql` file.
+   - Import the database schema from the `DevelopmentPlatforms.sql` file.

 4. **Configure environment variables**